-To remove the steam generator, proceed as follows (see Figure 4):
+To remove the steam generator, proceed as follows (see Figure 3):

 - 1. Compression nut

-- Steam generator outlet tube
+- 2. Steam generator outlet tube

 - 3. T-fitting

+- Teflon[TM] tube

-- 4. TeflonTM tube
+- 5. Compressor tube

 - Compressor tube

+Compressor bracket

+- Compressor bracket

+Steam generator

-- Steam generator thermocouple lead
+- thermocouple lead

-- 7. Transducer leads
+- 8. Bracket adaptor

 - 1. Turn the power switch OFF, and unplug the unit.
 Remove cover. - 2.
-Referring to Chapter 7, Electrical and Electronic components, Figures 3 and 4, remove the pressure interface board or printer cable (if fitted) from the blue socket and disconnect the steam generator thermocouple wires from the controller board terminal positions BOILER +Y and -R and disconnect the ground lead terminal from the position marked BOILER directly above the terminals.
-Leave the screws with contact washers in the terminals.
+Referring to the PCB inset graphic in Figure 3 above, remove the pressure interface board or printer cable (if fitted) from the blue socket and disconnect the steam generator thermocouple wires (1) from the controller board (2) terminal positions BOILER +Y and -R and disconnect the ground lead terminal (3) from the position marked BOILER directly above the terminals.
+Leave the screws with contact washers in the terminals. - Disconnect the electrical connections of both steam generator power cables at the PC board.

-Refer back to Figure 4 (above) for the remainder of the procedure.

-- 3. Disconnect the electrical connections of both steam generator power cables at the PC board.
 Look for the connections on the left side of the board marked "BL".
 Disconnect wire N and wire L of the "BL" set.
 Disconnect the black thermal fuse (4) wire from controller board connector terminal block J1-3. - 4.
 Trace the path of the wires to the steam generator and cut the cable ties holding them in place.
+Separate the wires from the wiring harness.

+Refer back to Figure 4 for the remainder of the procedure.

-Separate the wires from the wiring harness. - 5.
-Carefully cut the cable ties securing the steam generator thermocouple lead (6) and other wires to the armature. - 6.
-On units where a compressor is fitted, carefully cut the cable tie holding the compressor tube (5) onto the check valve inlet and pull the tube off the valve. - 7.
-Disconnect the compression nut holding the TeflonTM tube (4) from the top of the steam generator. - 8.
+- 5. Carefully cut the cable ties securing the steam generator thermocouple lead (7) and other wires to the armature. - 6.
+Carefully cut the cable tie holding the compressor tube (5) onto the check valve inlet and pull the tube off the valve. - 7.
+Disconnect the compression nut (1) holding the Teflon[TM] tube (4) from the top of the steam generator. - 8.
 Using a 7/16 wrench on the compression nut (1) connected to the steam generator outlet tube and a 3/8 wrench on the T-fitting (3), disconnect steam generator outlet tube (2).
 When the nut is unscrewed completely, pull the tube gently away from the T-fitting to disengage it from the fitting. - 9.
 Loosen the mounting screws that hold the steam generator bracket to the chassis and, using the bracket's key slot, slide the steam generator out of position and remove.